Scott-Vanilla/Scott-Vanilla/README.md

 - 👋 Hi, I’m @Scott-Vanilla
 - 👀 I’m interested in React Web Development
-- 🌱 I’m currently learning Processing & P5.js
+- 🌱 I’m currently learning Feature Hub
 - 💞️ I’m looking to collaborate on some projects in the future but not right now
 - 📫 How to reach me: scotthughesljmu@gmail.com